The Perfect Three Days in Tokyo Itinerary

 After you’ve wandered the extent of the Imperial Palace Gardens, head back to Tokyo Station.
 One of the busiest stations in Tokyo also has a wonderful underground shopping area and food court, perfect for a mid-day break during your three-day Tokyo itinerary.

 Check out B1 of Tokyo Station, home to Tokyo Character Street, where a dozen little shops dedicated to different character series, are lined up.
 Favorites include Pokemon, Dragon-Ball Z, Crayon Shin-chan, Studio Ghibli, and Hello Kitty.
+Shopping in Character Street is on my list of cutest things to do in Tokyo.

 Have lunch at any of the restaurants also on B1 of Tokyo Station, where countless Japanese comfort foods are represented.
 Check out Tokyo Ramen Street, where satellite shops of famous ramen restaurants from around Japan can be found.